Robert A. Maue, PhD

 Office: Remsen 210

-We are interested in understanding the mechanisms important for the development and differentiation of neurons in the brain.
-In particular, we are interested in the means by which a family of growth factors known as neurotrophins (NGF, BDNF, NT-3) exert their influence the growth and electrical activity of neurons, including their regulation of process outgrowth and ion channel expression.
-Our recent efforts have focused on a class of neurons in the brain known as cerebellar Purkinje cells, and our interest in events associated with their development has recently focused on the pathology and abnormal development of these neurons in neurological disorders such as Niemann Pick Type C (NPC) disease.
+Dr. Maue is interested in understanding the mechanisms important for the development and differentiation of neurons in the brain.
+In particular, he is interested in the means by which a family of growth factors known as neurotrophins (NGF, BDNF, NT-3) exert their influence the growth and electrical activity of neurons, including their regulation of process outgrowth and ion channel expression.
+His experiments have taken advantage of transgenic mice expressing mutant ion channel genes, knockout mice lacking neurotrophin receptors, and novel mouse models of NPC disease that he discovered to analyze neurons in primary culture, in brain slices, and in vivo.
+This has included immunocytochemical and morphometric analyses, Western blotting and biochemical assays, single-cell, real time PCR analyses of gene expression, patch clamp recording of ion channels and electrical activity, virus-mediated expression of fluorescent proteins in vivo and in cultured neurons, and behavioral analyses of cerebellar function.
+Among the focus of his efforts are a class of neurons in the brain known as cerebellar Purkinje cells, and his interest in events associated with their development has included the pathology and abnormal development of these neurons in neurological disorders such as Niemann Pick Type C (NPC) disease.
 NPC disease is a fatal genetic disorder associated with abnormal cellular cholesterol accumulation, and a hallmark of this disorder is the preferential loss of Purkinje cells.
 Given the recent appreciation of the importance of cholesterol in the brain, particularly during neurodegenerative diseases such as NPC disease, Alzheimer's disease, and Huntington’s disease, understanding the effects of NPC disease and cholesterol abnormalities on Purkinje cells has widespread implications.

 National Institutes of Health, National Niemann Pick Disease Foundation, Ara Parseghian Medical Research Foundation, Hereditary Disease Foundation, Epilepsy Foundation, Wellcome Trust